tylermu/CrimeMap/README.md

 ### Dependencies

-* This program should run on any Javascript/HTML compiler, it was ran on VSCode when being developed
+* This program should run on any Javascript/HTML compiler, it was ran on Visual Studio Code when being developed
 * All the libraries necessary to run this program are embeded in the code and do not need to be downloaded from elsewhere.

 ### Installing